-Early identification of need remains the key focus for Ethos Academy Trust’s Outreach Team and PRU Provisions offering support to schools in the development of their arrangements for identifying, assessing and making provision for children and young people with social, emotional and mental health needs (SEMH).
+Early identification of need remains the key focus for Kirklees Council.
+Ethos Academy Trust’s Outreach Team and PRU Provisions offer support to schools in the development of their arrangements for identifying, assessing and making provision for children and young people with social, emotional and mental health needs (SEMH).

 Further documents below illustrate the processes of referral, support & intervention, some are key stage specific.